 “That’s what I like to hear!”
 He said with a grin.
 Bringing his hands up in the air to hush the crowd, taking a moment to look them over quietly, analyzing them briefly before continuing.
 “Right then.
 As you are all aware, the dungeon is suspected of having five levels.
 A basic map of the first floor has been made available through the guild.
 Though I’m fairly sure most of you were already aware of this, as I just found out that the guild has run out of copies to sell.”

 A general chuckle rose from the crowd, along with nodding and knowing smirks.

-A murmur spread through the crowd at his words.
-Some scoffed silently, others agreed in hushed tones with serious expressions, and yet others remained quiet.
+A murmur spread through the crowd at his words, particularly from some of the nobles who seemed to pale at his words.
+Some people scoffed silently, others agreed in hushed tones with serious expressions, and yet others remained quiet.
 The atmosphere remained serious, almost solemn for a handful of seconds, but it disappeared as quickly as it appeared the moment Ikfes’s serious expression dissolved into a smile.
 “Well then!
 Without further ado, let the event begin!”

 A thunderous cheer exploded from the adventurers.
 An instant later, teams filed into the dungeon, chattering excitedly as they made their way forwards.

 “Best of luck, adventurers,” Ikfes murmured as he watched them dive into the dungeon, his previous smile replaced by an unreadable expression.
 “And watch yourselves.”